Xenoblade Chronicles: Story

+Some time after the events of Xenoblade Chronicles and Xenoblade Chronicles 2, the two worlds were on a collision course known as the Intersection.
+Fearing the total oblivion of their respective universes, the people of both worlds communicated and each began the construction of one half of Origin, a structure containing the memories and souls of both worlds, designed to rebirth the collective people and safely reboot the worlds.
+Origin's A.I. was corrupted by the fearful desires for security and stability of the digitized souls it contained, however, which led to the events of Xenoblade Chronicles 3.

-In the series's fictional chronology, Xenoblade Chronicles is the second game to take place.
+In the series's fictional chronology, Xenoblade Chronicles is the first game to take place.
 Its epilogue, Xenoblade Chronicles: Future Connected is set one year after the events of the main game.
 Xenoblade Chronicles 2 takes place in a parallel universe, occurring simultaneously to the events of Xenoblade Chronicles.
 Its prequel, Xenoblade Chronicles 2: Torna – The Golden Country is set 500 years before the events of the game.
 Xenoblade Chronicles 3 takes place an unspecified amount of time after the previous games, and depicts the future of the worlds of Xenoblade Chronicles and Xenoblade Chronicles 2.
+Its downloadable story, Future Redeemed, is a prequel that serves to bridge the stories of Xenoblade Chronicles 3 and the previous games, set centuries before Xenoblade Chronicles 3.
+According to Tetsuya Takahashi, Xenoblade Chronicles 3 is the conclusion of the story that began with Klaus’s experiment but not the end of the series.

 Setting

-While the Xenoblade games do not share any setting directly, its universes are directly linked except for Xenoblade Chronicles X which is regarded as a spiritual successor.
-However, it is represented as a single episode in the overall universe.
+While the Xenoblade games do not share any setting directly, its universes are directly linked, except for Xenoblade Chronicles X, which is regarded as a spiritual successor.
 Two colossal titans known as the Bionis and the Mechonis serve as the setting for Xenoblade Chronicles; with the Future Connected epilogue taking place in a smaller area, the Bionis's shoulder.
 Xenoblade Chronicles X takes place on an alien planet known as Mira.
 Xenoblade Chronicles 2 and its prequel Torna – The Golden Country take place in the world of Alrest, which contains several titans that house many different nations.
-Xenoblade Chronicles 3 takes place in the world of Aionios, a large continent made up of areas from Xenoblade Chronicles and Xenoblade Chronicles 2.
+Xenoblade Chronicles 3 takes place in the world of Aionios, a large continent made up of areas from Bionis and Alrest.